 If most cli-fi is dystopian then perhaps storytelling has lost its place, its relevance.
 It’s the ability to explore possibilities based on cooperation and innovation.
 We have lost spirituality, not in a religious way, but in terms of a connection to something bigger, to philosophical wonderings, to the night sky.
 We seem to have lost our place amongst the stars.

 The fire that stoked our imaginations

-Fire was once a revered gift that was worshipped.
-We don’t know exactly when the first humans started to use fire, but scientists have found that the gut of the human ancestor Homo erectus began shrinking around two million years ago, which suggests that cooking foods was making digestion easier.
+The fire was once a revered gift that was worshipped.
+We don’t know exactly when the first humans started to use fire, but scientists have found that the gut of the human ancestor Homo erectus began shrinking around two million years ago, which suggests that cooking foods were making digestion easier.
 In order to cook, they must have used fire.

 The first Homo erectus to work out how to capture fire from a wild blaze, and use it to cook, was a visionary.
 Early humans must have had a surprise.
 Some would have received this new discovery with awe, even reverence, while others would have gotten burned – literally – and rejected it.